jackeys/Power-Armor-to-the-People/Documentation/Description.md

 ## Mods Directly Incorporated

-* FAB001 for [Institute Power Armor Availability Tweak](https://www.nexusmods.com/fallout4/mods/49243?tab=description), with its main concepts being brought into this mod as part of the Power Armored Enemies / Redistribution features
+* FAB001 for [Institute Power Armor Availability Tweak](https://www.nexusmods.com/fallout4/mods/49243?tab=description), with its main concepts being brought into this mod for Institute Power Armor
 * BitMage for [Buy Power Armor at the Institute](https://www.nexusmods.com/fallout4/mods/15731), which was brought into the Redistribution feature
+* SweXavier05 for [SweXavier05's Power Armored Enemies](https://www.nexusmods.com/fallout4/mods/24635/), which is partially incorporated as the basis for power armored enemies and which served as a major inspiration
+* ferrari365 for [Legendary Power Armor Pieces](https://www.nexusmods.com/fallout4/mods/12834), which served as a major inspiration for how I now handle legendary power armor in this mod

 ## Dependencies

-* SweXavier05 for [SweXavier05's Power Armored Enemies](https://www.nexusmods.com/fallout4/mods/24635/), which served as a major inspiration
-* ferrari365 for [Legendary Power Armor Pieces](https://www.nexusmods.com/fallout4/mods/12834), which served as a major inspiration
 * Unoctium and DogtoothCG / Road to Liberty team for the [Enclave X-02](https://www.nexusmods.com/fallout4/mods/11017) and [Hellfire X-03](https://www.nexusmods.com/fallout4/mods/26251) power armor sets
 * m150 for the [Institute Power Armor](https://www.nexusmods.com/fallout4/mods/18315)
 * newermind43 and Captain-Ultima for the [Ultracite Power Armor](https://www.nexusmods.com/fallout4/mods/44804), [T-65](https://www.nexusmods.com/fallout4/mods/49922), [T-51c](https://www.nexusmods.com/fallout4/mods/17941), and [Excavator Power Armor](https://www.nexusmods.com/fallout4/mods/41884) sets